tjventurini/blog/articles/2021/2021-04-23/README.md

     - ubuntu
 ---

-Ever wondered if you can keep [signal](https://signal.org) in the background? 🤔
+Ever wondered if you can keep [signal](https://signal.org) open in the background? 🤔

 <!-- more -->